kylesze/monte-carlo-simulation/README.md

 in which the user will enter discrete or continuous.

-  *Note that the program detects spelling errors; thus, if you do not enter a correctly spelt input, the program will ask you to reenter a valid input.*
+  *Note that the program detects spelling errors, but is not case and space sensetive; thus, if you do not enter a correctly spelt input, the program will ask you to reenter a valid input.*

 3) If the user choses discrete, the program will ask:
 ```bash